heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 >
 > ## Comparing Hefty Algebras with Scoped Effects
 >
-> The line of work on scoped effects and handlers require extra
+> The line of work on scoped effects and handlers require extra forwarding (or
-> forwarding (or weaving) mechanisms for scoped effects. van den Berg &
+> weaving) mechanisms for scoped effects. van den Berg & Schrijvers (2023)
-> Schrijvers (2023) genelise this to higher-order effects.
-In Section
+> genelise this to higher-order effects.
+In Section 3.5, the paper discusses
-> 3.5, the paper discusses that hefty algebras are modular in a
-> different way to higher-order effects with forwarding.
-It appears to
+> that hefty algebras are modular in a different way to higher-order effects
-> me that forwarding seems to give a stronger notion of modularity than
+> with forwarding.
+It appears to me that forwarding seems to give a stronger
-> hefty algebras, since it allows us to compose handlers together,
+> notion of modularity than hefty algebras, since it allows us to compose
-> instead of composing algebras together and putting them into one
+> handlers together, instead of composing algebras together and putting them
-> elaboration process.
+> into one elaboration process.
 I wonder if the restriction of having one
-> elaboration that elaborates all higher-order effects would harm
+> elaboration that elaborates all higher-order effects would harm modularity in
-> modularity in practice.
+> practice.

 This is an excellent point.
-While we indeed tailor the development presented in the paper to elaborations that elaborate all higher-order effects in one go, we believe that this is not an inherent limitation of the appraoch.
+While we indeed tailor the development presented in the paper to elaborations that elaborate all higher-order effects in one go, we believe that this is not an inherent limitation of the approach.
 That is, we think it is possible to define elaboration with the following signature.

-`elaborate : ∀[ Hefty (η₁ ⊕ η₂) ⇒ Hefty (↑ ε ⊕ η₂) ]`
+    elaborate : ∀[ Hefty (η₁ ⊕ η₂) ⇒ Hefty (↑ ε ⊕ η₂) ]

 This definition of `elaborate` can be used to apply elaborations in sequence, if we are careful to unify the first-order operations produced by elaborations that target the same first-order effects.
-Such a change would, however, require the carrier of elaboration algebras to be changed from `Free ε` to ` Hefty (↑ ε ⊕ η₂)`, further complicating the definitions of elaboration algebras, modular handlers, and all corresponding proofs.
+Such a change would, however, require the carrier of elaboration algebras to be changed from `Free ε` to `Hefty (↑ ε ⊕ η₂)`, further complicating the definitions of elaboration algebras, handlers, and all corresponding proofs.

-An important question to consider is why we would want to compose elaborations.
-In the case of scoped effects and handlers, the order of composition is key for determining the semantics of effects, and expressivity of the approach in part relies on various ordering of handers to specify the semantics of effect interaction.
-We suspect is that it is possible to encode scoped effects and handlers in general as algebraic effects with explicit operations for entering and leaving a scope.
-However, this intuition remains to be tried [FIXME: What do we mean by "tried and tested"] and tested in future work.

-We will clarify in 3.5 that it is an open question of whether scoped effects + forwarding gives modularity benefits that we cannot recover using modular elaborations + algebraic effects and handlers.
+We agree that forwarding gives a stronger notion of composition.
+However, as we discuss in more detail below, we suspect that it is generally possible to encode scoped operations as (first-order) algebraic operations.
+Furthermore, we suspect that we can define modular handlers with modular carriers and appropriate notions of forwarding, to obtain similar modularity benefits as scoped effect handlers.
+Higher-order effect trees provide a syntax of higher-order operations that we must elaborate into algebraic effects and handlers that provide appropriate notions of modularity; e.g., using \emph{modular handlers}~\cite{SchrijversPWJ19,DBLP:journals/pacmpl/YangW21}.

+We have adjusted the discussion in 3.5 to clarify the points above.

 > In Section 4.2, the paper uses sub and jump to simulate the
 > transactional semantics derived by swapping the order of handlers with